 How to Set Up GPU Passthrough on Proxmox

-• The newer version of Proxmox seems to work better with PCIe passthrough than the older ones, so I’d consider upgrading if you run into issues.
+• The newer versions of Proxmox seem to work better with PCIe passthrough than the older ones, so I’d consider upgrading if you run into issues and you’re on an older version.

 • You must ensure that the Proxmox host does not attempt to use the GPU.
-This can be as simple as making a BIOS change (and setting the default GPU) or as difficult as setting up a script in Proxmox to disable the GPU at boot.
+This can be as simple as making a BIOS change (and setting the default GPU) or something more challenging like setting up a script in Proxmox to disable the GPU at boot.

 • Passing the GPU to the VM and seeing the GPU in the VM does not mean that the process has worked.
 Until the drivers for the GPU are successfully installed and you see GPU activity, you may run into issues.